 Week by week guide

-Baby's development at 8 weeks pregnant
+What happens at 8 weeks pregnant?

 Arms and legs are lengthening, and the elbows, wrists and ankles are beginning too.
 What a busy week for such a little person.